Anashost/WLED-0.13-Home-Assistant-Revive/README.md

 <hr>

-Lests say we want our new light name to be `light.wled_desk_led` start by doing the following:
+Lets say we want our new light name to be `light.wled_desk_led` start by doing the following:

 ## 1 - Preparations